0.0 Executive Summary

 -

-Good system design balances cost (HDD) and speed (NVMe).
+A good system design balances cost (HDD) and speed (NVMe).

 2.2 Security Implications & Recommendations